Property Management Tips and Tricks

 Managing Potential Tenant Screening

-A large part of any property owner’s job is meeting with and screening a prospective tenant for residency in the community.
-Although it would make the job significantly easier to just accept an application from anyone who shows up and wants to sign a lease, a property owner’s job is to bring in residents who will pay rent promptly and be good neighbors to existing residents.
+A large part of any property owner or property manager’s job is meeting with and screening a prospective tenant for residency at their rental property.
+Although it would make the job significantly easier to just accept a rental application from anyone who shows up and wants to sign a lease agreement, a property owner or property management company’s job is to bring in the right tenant – one who will pay rent promptly and be good neighbors to existing residents.

 An ideal prospective tenant will meet the following criteria: